-The Stage 4 drill program will be completed from underground drill sites to target these high-grade shoots and will include 3,000m of drill core.
-These additional holes will infill the area of previous drilling and potentially allow the definition of a preliminary Mineral Resource for this near-mine area.
+A review of drilling completed in Stages 1 - 3 has recognised that mineralisation occurs in shallow, south-dipping, high-grade shoots which remain poorly tested to date.
+The Stage 4 drill program was planned to be completed from underground drill sites to target these high-grade shoots and totals approx. 3,000m of drill core.
+These additional holes are designed to infill the area of previous drilling and potentially allow the definition of a preliminary Mineral Resource for this near-mine area.
+In addition, a major step-out hole has been planned, testing the structure at depth.